twocs/gin/README.md

 }
 ```

-## Don't trust all proxies
+## Don't Trust All Proxies

 Gin lets you specify which headers to hold the real client IP (if any),
 as well as specifying which proxies (or direct clients) you trust to
 specify one of these headers.

 Use function `SetTrustedProxies()` on your `gin.Engine` to specify network addresses
-or network CIDRs from where clients which their request headers related to client
+or network CIDRs where clients can be trusted, based on a client's IP
-IP can be trusted.
-They can be IPv4 addresses, IPv4 CIDRs, IPv6 addresses or
+in the request headers.
+These can be IPv4 addresses, IPv4 CIDRs, IPv6 addresses or
 IPv6 CIDRs.

-**Attention:** Gin trust all proxies by default if you don't specify a trusted
+**Attention:** Gin trusts all proxies by default.
+If you don't specify a trusted
-proxy using the function above, **this is NOT safe**.
+proxy using the function above, **it is NOT safe**.
 At the same time, if you don't
 use any proxy, you can disable this feature by using `Engine.SetTrustedProxies(nil)`,
-then `Context.ClientIP()` will return the remote address directly to avoid some
+and then `Context.ClientIP()` will return the remote address directly to avoid some
 unnecessary computation.

 ```go